 - Base new product offerings on industry and customer research rather than intuition or personal interests.

 While some dead stock will need to leave storage in a garbage truck, there are ways to recoup some of the initial investment.
-Possibilities include:

-- Selling to close-out and liquidation retailers
+- Sell dead stock to close-out (like eBay) and liquidation retailers

 - Donating to charity in exchange for a tax write-off